MitchTODO/iOS-DogClassifier-App/readme.md

 ### DataSet

-The dataset is from Stanford Dogs Dataset, this dataset seemed to be adequate at 120 different breeds but having some miss-spelled breed names.
+The dataset is from "Stanford Dogs Dataset", this dataset consist of 120 different breeds and 20,580 images.

 http://vision.stanford.edu/aditya86/ImageNetDogs/